dpiegdon/SainSmart-REY-NET-v1.1/README.md

 	5	GND				(Labeled "G" on PCB)

 	# FLASH and RAM on some devices are not protected and can be
-	dumped via gdb.
-Some devices are protected through.
+	# dumped via gdb.
+Some devices (like the FC-188 in the image)
+	# are protected though.
 	(gdb) dump binary memory flash.bin 0 0x10000
 	(gdb) dump binary memory ram.bin 0x20000000 0x20001000